autoscatto/gh-combine-prs/README.md

             if set, will combine matching PRs even if they are not passing checks.
             Defaults to false when not specified
     --combined-branch-name
+            if set, use this instead of combined-pr-branch branch name --combined-branch-name "NAME"
-			if set, use this instead of combined-pr-branch branch name
+            if set, use this instead of combined-pr-branch branch name --dont-close-pr
+            if set, leave dependa bot pr opened

 ## License